 For unbelievers, God sometimes uses evil and suffering to bring them to repentance (the pagan sailors in Jonah 1: 5-16; Nebuchadnezzar in Dan.
-4: 33-37; note: there is nothing negative said about Nebuchadnezzar after this event; Saul of Tarsus in Acts 9; me, after being jilted by my college girlfriend in 1971).
+4: 33-37; note: there is nothing negative said about Nebuchadnezzar after this event; Saul of Tarsus in Acts 9; me, after being jilted by my college girlfriend in 1971, leading me to repentance and belief for the first time).
 I believe "natural" disasters (ordained and caused by God) also occur partly for this reason.
 They are temporary warnings of a much greater judgment to come, even greater than the global flood in the days of Noah.
 Some who survive localized disasters repent and believe.
 Jesus used the flood as a warning of the coming judgment.